Sony A77 versus Canon 6D

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A77 is the clear winner of the match-up (10 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the A77 is the clear winner of the match-up (10 : 6 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 |Sony A77 (⇒ rgt)||91/100||81/100 Silver||-||4.5/5||5/5||2011||1,999||discont.||check|